 It is not possible to write to the parameter.
-The HART address can be set in FDT/DTM-based operating tools, via the CommDTM.
+The HART address can be set in FDT/DTM-based operating tools, such as Endress+Hauser's FieldCare or DeviceCare, via the CommDTM.
 1)

-1) It cannot be set via the Configuration app, however.
+1) It cannot be set via the SmartBlue app, however.